LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-messages-configuration-guide.md

 | This message is displayed when the chat has been disconnected. | Engagement disconnected | Sorry, our chat session has ended unexpectedly.
 Come chat with us again for further assistance. |  |

 {: .notice}
-In AC site setting, we have "messaging.brand.shift.delay.epoch.seconds", which can be -1 if the brand is online or some value which indicates when the brand will be online.
+In AC site setting, the "messaging.brand.shift.delay.epoch.seconds" can be -1 if the brand is online or another value that indicates when the brand will be online.
 Estimated time to response is calculated based on the shiftDelay value.

 ### Non-responsive messages